 Star Legend offers an "almost luxury" experience, just like its fleetmates.
 Your cruise fare isn't all-inclusive like it is aboard the ships of SeaDream, Regent Seven Seas or Silversea.
 Nonalcoholic beverages (soda, water, specialty teas and coffee drinks) are included, but you'll need to buy a beverage package or pay a la carte for any alcoholic beverages that you order.
-You'll likewise pay for all shore excursions, with the exception of Windstar's special complimentary private event -- often a beach BBQ or a visit to a cultural center for a concert or wine-tasting with canapes.
+You'll likewise pay for all shore excursions.
 All dining options, including the intimate Candles, are surcharge-free.

 As with Windstar's sailing ships, the line's tradition of playing Vangelis' heroic "1492" theme song (from the film of the same name) extends to Star Legend -- although the crew hoists flags on Legend instead of those big beautiful sails found on Wind Surf, Wind Star and Wind Spirit.

 Star Legend attracts well-to-do professional couples in their 40s and 50s, as well as active retirees in their 60s and 70s who enjoy meeting fellow passengers and partaking in pastimes such as water sports from the ship's aft marina.
 It also appeals to older and less mobile folks who need to make use of the elevator (not found on Wind Spirit or Wind Star).
-Warm-weather voyages tend to draw a younger demographic, and the majority of passengers are American or Canadian -- though our European voyage also had contingents from Australia and Mexico.
+The majority of passengers are American or Canadian, though you might find contingents from places like Australia and Mexico.